 Species and Statuses

-Accounts From The SC Comprehensive Wildlife Conservation Strategy
+Accounts From The State Wildlife Action Plan (SWAP)

 The colonial wading birds of South Carolina are a diverse and fascinating group of birds.
 The purpose of this website is to provide information about the ecology, conservation, and management of wading birds in South Carolina.
 Thirteen species of wading birds (Orders: Pelecaniformes and Ciconiiformes) are known to nest in South Carolina (Table 1).
 Additionally, Roseate spoonbills are regularly observed in the state but have not been recorded nesting in South Carolina as of 2011.